rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---

-## Gena Heraty a 'tough, resilient' person, says charity
+## Taoiseach appeals for release of Gena Heraty in Haiti

 date: 2025-08-06, from: RTÉ News

-The Irish branch of the charity, which the kidnapped Irish woman Gena Heraty works with in Haiti, has described her as a tough and very resilient person.
+Taoiseach Micheál Martin has appealed for the release of Gena Heraty, saying she has made an extraordinary contribution to life in Haiti.

 <br>